nhsuk/redesign-frontend-kit/README.md

 # NHS.UK Redesign project

+NHS.UK Frontend can be found at https://github.com/nhsuk/nhsuk-frontend.
+This repository is for the NHS Redesign development of components.

 Examples and code snippets of NHS.UK Redesign components and elements can be found at our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK Redesign prototyping and example website</a>.

 ## Installation